occisn/excel-problem-solving/README.md

 Currently, it uses Microsoft Excel.
 Even if VBA solutions may be proposed, the purpose of this project is to find solutions *without VBA*.

-The objective is to move to open source alternative as Libre Office or Only Office.
+The objective is to move to open source alternatives as Libre Office or Only Office.

 When possible, several such solutions are presented:
 - spreadsheet capabilities (use of rows and columns)